AntKing12/EmbeddedSystem/README.md

 fc/(fs/2)

 This will give a number somewhere between 1 and 0.
-The fc in this project was 7500hz or 0.075.
+The fc in this project was 7500hz or 0.075 when normalised.

-Using th above values in matlab you input "[b,a] = butter(2, 0.075, "low"); ".
+Using the above values in matlab you input "[b,a] = butter(2, 0.075, "low"); ".
 b and a would contain the required values needed for the difference equation to filter the signal.

 A signal was created using the "cos" function in matlab. the frequency was adjusted to allow for testing the filter at different input frequencies.

 ## Filter Function

-For ease of use the existing code "Analog pass through Systick" was used to allow for use of the systick interupt and the DAC/ADC fuctions rather then rewriting them.
+For ease of use the existing code "Analog pass through Systick" was sampled to allow for use of the systick interupt and the DAC/ADC functions rather then rewriting them.

 The b and a values were put into a difference equation.
 These equations determine the output based on new and old information, with delays and feedback.